 3a.
-Look through the texts and match them with the pictures.
+Look through the texts (ex.
+3b) and match them with the pictures.

 - 3b.
 Read these descriptions of sporting traditions in the UK.
 Some of the customs or rules may seem strange but they have been around for hundreds of years.
-Divide your class into groups of three.
-Each of them reads one of the texts and gets ready to speak about the following: - A. When the sport tradition began.
+Divide your class into three groups.
+Each of them reads one of the texts and gets ready to speak about the following: - A. When the sporting tradition began.
 B. Where and when it is played.
 C. What the rules are.